pbombina/admmDSM/README.md

 ## Collaboration Network
-The following is an example on how one could use the package to analyze the collaboration network found in the JAZZ dataset (see `jazz.txt`).
+The following is an example on how one could use the package to analyze the collaboration network found in the JAZZ dataset (see `jazz.txt` in `DEMO` folder).
 It is known that this network contains a cluster of 100 musicians which performed together.

 ![JAZZ Network](https://github.com/pbombina/admmDensestSubmatrix_Matlab/blob/master/DEMO/jazz.png?raw=true)